Route name: Saganryou (Left rock arête 左岩稜)

 Pitch 4: Scramble up the arête to your right.
 (20m 5.5)

-Pitch 5: Gain the arête on the right of the belay, and climb up featured but run-out terrain to the scissor rocks.
-Cross the gap between them and continue up the arête.
+Pitch 5: There are two ways to start this pitch. (i) You can gain the arête on the right of the belay, and climb up featured but run-out terrain to the scissor rocks. (ii) You can climb the crack on the left of the belay, followed by a knife-edge arête to gain the upper part of the first of the scissor rocks.
+Then cross the gap between them and continue up the arête.
 (20m 5.8)

 The scissor rocks: